Damp and Mould policy

 Riverside will always first consider whether the source of the damp and mould is a design, construction or maintenance issue which we can eliminate through work to the home.
 Where this is not the case, additional support and advice will be provided to the customer on managing and controlling the occurrences of condensation damp.
 This support will be provided through the provision of advice and guidance literature and by working with our customers through our resident involvement network.

-If it is unsafe for the occupants to remain in the property while the works are carried out, alternative accommodation arrangements will be made.
+If the relevant safety work cannot be completed within the fixed timeframes, or it is unsafe for the occupants to remain in their home while the work is carried out, we will make arrangements for suitable alternative accommodation.
 This may be on a day-by-day basis or a temporary decant to an alternative property.
 The customer will be supported through this process to find suitable accommodation.

-In some cases, it may be necessary to re-house a family on a permanent basis if a medical professional advises that re-housing is the most suitable option.
+In some cases, it may be necessary to re-house a customer, and their household, on a permanent basis if a medical professional advises that re-housing is the most suitable option.
 This will be considered in accordance with Riverside’s Lettings Policy and local arrangements which apply within local authority areas.

 Customer Responsibilities:

-• Immediately report any evidence of rising and penetrating damp (see definitions) and faulty equipment that will affect the management of humidity and moisture in the home (such as faulty extract fan, unable to open windows, heating system failure etc).
+• It is the customer’s responsibility to immediately report any evidence of rising and penetrating damp (see definitions) and faulty equipment that will affect the management of humidity and moisture in the home (faulty extract fan, unable to open windows, heating system failure etc).

-• If you are considering making any changes within your home (for example converting rooms into one room, adding extensions, converting non–habitable buildings/spaces into habitable rooms) you must seek advice and permission from us in accordance with your tenancy agreement, to ensure that the proposed alteration would not contribute to the accumulation of damp, mould or condensation, as well as ensuring alterations comply with building control and planning guidelines.
+Customers must allow access for inspections and for the completion of all remedial works.
+Where customers are considering making any changes within their home (for example, converting rooms into one room, adding extensions, converting non–habitable buildings/spaces into habitable), they must seek advice and permission from us in accordance with their tenancy agreement.
+This is to ensure that the proposed alteration would not contribute to the accumulation of damp, mould, or condensation, as well as ensuring alterations comply with building control and planning guidelines.

 Customer Guidance:

-• Ensure that the home is adequately heated – the World Health Organisation (WHO) suggests that 18°c is the ideal temperature.
-A room temperature of 20°c may be more appropriate for the old, young or unwell.
+• Ensure that the home is adequately and evenly heated – the World Health Organisation (WHO) suggests that 18°C is the ideal temperature.
+A room temperature of 20°C may be more appropriate for the old, young or unwell.
+To avoid major condensation problems, it is advised that the temperature does not drop below 14°C.

 • Following all advice and guidance issued by us on managing humidity and moisture in the home which can lead to condensation.
 This information can be found on the Riverside website.

-• If all reasonable efforts have been made to manage and control the presence of condensation and mould, and the issue is on-going then you should contact us immediately to report the problem.
+• If all reasonable efforts have been made to manage and control the presence of condensation and mould, and there is still an issue then the customer should contact Riverside immediately to report the problem.

 • The tenancy agreement, licenses and long leases recommends that the customer arranges adequate household contents insurance for the home that they occupy.

-Where internal conditions within a home (for example overcrowding and excessive hoarding of personal belongings) are influencing the health and wellbeing of the occupants or are preventing inspections or repair works being carried out, we will provide support and assistance to review the customer’s options that may include moving to more appropriate or alternative suitable accommodation.
+Where internal conditions within a home (for example, overcrowding and excessive hoarding of personal belongs) are influencing health and well-being of the occupants or are preventing inspections or repair works being carried out, we will provide support and assistance to review the customer’s options which may include moving to more appropriate or alternative suitable accommodation.

-Riverside has an Affordable Warmth Team who can provide customers with advice and assistance where a customer is struggling to pay energy bills or there are issues with energy supply.
+Riverside has an internal Affordable Warmth Team who can provide customers with advice and assistance where they are struggling to pay energy bills or there are issues with energy supply.

 We also recognise that some of our customers may need help when it comes to meeting their repair responsibilities.
-We may, entirely at our discretion, provide a service in addition to the statutory and contractual responsibilities to assist our customers who may need support to meet the conditions of their tenancy.
-We will make this assessment with the customer based on their individual needs, including whether there is anyone else who might reasonably assist them, and whether there are any immediate risks to their health and/or safety.
+We may, entirely at our discretion, provide a service in addition to the statutory and contractual responsibilities, to assist our customers who may need support to meet the conditions of their tenancy agreement.
+We will make this assessment with the customer based on their individual needs, including whether there is anyone else who might reasonably assist them, and whether there are any immediate risks to their health or safety.
 This may include an extension to the scope of repairs which we carry out.
 Each request will be considered on a case-by-case basis.

 Where decoration is required after works associated with damp and mould, decoration vouchers will be provided to assist with the provision of paint and equipment.
 Further consideration will be given to customers and their specific individual or family circumstances, with a view to providing assistance which may include painting of finished surfaces.
 The nature of the decoration will solely be at our discretion.